GRACE-C: Generalized Rate Agnostic Causal Estimation via Constraints: Abstract

 \section{Abstract}

-Graphical structures estimated by causal learning algorithms from time series data can provide highly misleading causal information if the causal timescale of the generating process fails to match the measurement timescale of the data.
-Although this problem has been recently recognized, practitioners have limited resources to respond to it, and so must continue using models that they know are likely misleading.
-Existing methods either (a) require that the difference between causal and measurement timescales is known; or (b) can handle only very small number of random variables when the timescale difference is unknown; or (c) apply to only pairs of variables, though with fewer assumptions about prior knowledge; or (d) return impractically too many solutions.
-This paper addresses all four challenges.
-We combine constraint programming with both theoretical insights into the problem structure and prior information about admissible causal interactions.
-The resulting system provides a practical approach that scales to significantly larger sets ($>100$) of random variables, does not require precise knowledge of the timescale difference, supports edge misidentification and parametric connection strengths, and can provide the optimum choice among many possible solutions.
-The cumulative impact of these improvements is gain of multiple orders of magnitude in speed and informativeness.
+Graphical structures estimated by causal learning algorithms from time series data can provide misleading causal information if the causal timescale of the generating process fails to match the measurement timescale of the data.
+Existing algorithms provide limited resources to respond to this challenge, and so researchers must either use models that they know are likely misleading, or else forego causal learning entirely.
+Existing methods face up-to-four distinct shortfalls, as they might \begin{inparaenum}[\itshape a\upshape)] \item require that the difference between causal and measurement timescales is known; \item only handle very small number of random variables when the timescale difference is unknown; \item only apply to pairs of variables; or \item be unable to find a solution given statistical noise in the data. \end{inparaenum} This paper addresses these challenges.
+Our approach combines constraint programming with both theoretical insights into the problem structure and prior information about admissible causal interactions to achieve multiple orders of magnitude in speed-up.
+The resulting system maintains theoretical guarantees while scaling to significantly larger sets of random variables ($>100$) without knowledge of timescale differences.
+This method is also robust to edge misidentification and can use parametric connection strengths, while optionally finding the optimal solution among many possible ones.